2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/dotnet-datasource-paging.md

 # Data Source: Paging

 ## Purpose / Description
-The **Paging** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources][eavds].
+The **Paging** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources](xref:Specs.DataSources.ListAll).
 It will limit the items returned to a _page_ containing just a few items, and will also provide a _paging-information_ so that the UI knows what page it's on and how many pages remain.

 ## How to use with the Visual Query
 When using the [Visual Query](xref:Temp.VisualQuery) you can just drag it into your query.
 This is what it usually looks like: